 Best Backpack Cooler

 When people think of coolers they usually don’t picture a backpack, but there has been a huge demand for more mobile cooling solutions over the last few years.
 This is where backpack coolers come in and where we can also list what the best backpack coolers are.
 While these products typically don’t have the storage size or ice life of a conventional large plastic cooler, they still serve a unique purpose for those who need to be more mobile and don’t need to take advantage of a huge amount of insulation area.
 That isn’t to say that ice life isn’t important with these: many people rely on backpack coolers for long hike trips or camping excursions so the cooling ability needs to be as good as possible.
+Before we jump into more details about backpack coolers, we have listed out some of our top choices below.

 Our Top Rated Backpack Coolers